 Not only was Carter Mason having three times as many matches, he was starting to rack up championship reigns.
 He has been the Barrie Wrestling champion twice, having reigns in 2016 and 2018.
 Back in 2015, he won the Copa Torneo Extreme with Lucha T.O., and later that year won the Squared Circle Wrestling Premier championship at a Lucha T.O. show.
 This was actually the primary title for that promotion, as Lucha T.O. had arisen from the ashes of SCW, and during Mason’s reign, the belt was renamed the Lucha TO Premier title, prior to his losing it near the end of 2016.
 He regained that title in late 2018 and still holds it.
 He is also currently the champion of the aforementioned UPW.

 Clearly, as 2018 began Mason’s career was on the upswing.
 He began wrestling for prominent Ontario promotion Smash Wrestling near the end of 2017 and was poised to become a regular with the company.
 But then he suffered a significant setback, as an unfortunate injury midway through the year put his wrestling career in jeopardy.
 But despite being discouraged by this obstacle he worked hard and eventually made a comeback in December of that year, and as noted regained the Lucha Premier Championship, a significant cap on his comeback.

-After starting off young, Carter Mason has steadily risen in the industry, and his recent rapid rise could not be stopped even by career-threatening injury.
+After starting off young, ‘The King of the North’ Carter Mason has steadily risen in the industry, and his recent rapid rise could not be stopped even by career-threatening injury.
 Fans can expect his ascent to continue, and lots more will be heard from him.
 Keep an eye out for Carter Mason, but rest assured even if you aren’t he will catch your attention anyway.